parvathy-nsarma/parvathy-nsarma/README.md

 I am student of New Jersey Institute of Technology
 MS in Data Science               Dec 2021

 - 🌱 I’m currently learning ...
-Data Analytics with R, Applied Statistics and Data Mining.
+Data Analytics with R program, Applied Statistics and Data Mining.

 - 🌱  Courses completed     ...
 Big Data, Data Analytics in Information Systems and Web Systems Development.